itanuz/dadhoo/README.md

 dadhoo
 ======

-Yet another photo application.
-This is my first application to learn how to develop in android

-The project is supposed to run under the android sdk based on eclipse.
+The project has been developed using the android sdk based on eclipse.

 The application is divided in two main part Albums and Events.
 Each album is a container of zero or more events and each event can below to zero or more album.
+An event is a generic term to identify a media file: picture, video, vocal record.
+At the moment only picture are supported.

-An album is identified by a title and a picture.
+An album is identified by a title and a picture and represents a container of events.

-At the moment only the album part has been developed providing these features:
-1. create an album with a title and or a picture
+An event represent a picture with a comment and a date.
-2. store the picture in the phone
-3. delete or update the album

-Future improvements are the implementation of the Event management section and providing cloud storage and sharing
+When created an event can be linked to one or more albums.

+The application use SQLite to store locally data.
+No picture are stored into the database.
+The database contains only the reference to the physical picture file.
+Picture are stored into the phone gallery.

 License
 =======